Interactive Face Video Coding: A Generative Compression Framework: Methodology

 Based on parameterized 3D face shape $S$ and texture $T$, the 3D face vertices $V$ can be obtained~\cite{Blanz1999AMM}.
 Subsequently, the corresponding facial mesh $\mathcal{M}$ in the 2D image plane can be transformed as follows, where the head rotation matrix $R\in \mathbb{R} ^{3\times 3} $ and the translation vector $t\in \mathbb{R} ^{3} $ can be determined from the corresponding rotation coefficients $\delta _{rot}$ and translation coefficients $\delta _{trans}$.
 These parameters are from VVC reconstructed key-reference frame $\hat{K}$ or the face semantics of subsequent inter frames $I_{l}$, respectively.
 Besides, $\Psi$ is an intrinsic matrix of the global camera model that can project 3D information into 2D space.

-After obtaining the 2D face mesh $\mathcal{M}$, the decoded eye-blinking intensity $\hat{\delta} _{eye}$ describing the eye motion status is introduced to re-calibrate the motion of eye regions.
+As illustrated in Fig. \ref{mesh_recalibrate}, the 2D face mesh $\mathcal{M}$ cannot well describe the eye motion status.
+As such, we introduce the decoded eye-blinking intensity $\hat{\delta} _{eye}$ to re-calibrate the motion of eye regions in $\mathcal{M}$.
 In principle, the eye regions of talking face frame can be located and extracted via the geometry of transformed 2D face mesh $\mathcal{M}$.
 Subsequently, the maximum vertical distance between the highest (\textit{i.e.,} $P_{hp}$) and lowest point (\textit{i.e.,} $P_{lp}$) for these marked regions is further adjusted according to the corresponding values of eye-blinking intensities.
 As a result, a new highest point (\textit{i.e.,} ${P_{hp}}'$) can be defined to re-calibrate these marked regions and obtain the correct eye-blinking areas (\textit{i.e.,} $\mathcal{E}$).
 This process can be formulated by, where the range of intensity value $\hat{\delta} _{eye}$ is 0$\sim $5.
 In particular, for eye-blinking motion, the value of 0 denotes the fully-open status and the value of 5 represents the fully-closed status.

 To conclude, with the decoded semantic parameter set $\hat{\delta}_{com}=\left \{ \hat{\delta} _{mouth}, \hat{\delta}_{eye}, \hat{\delta} _{rot},\hat{\delta}_{trans}, \hat{\delta} _{loc} \right \}$, the desired face motions (\textit{i.e.,} expression and posture) can be accurately represented in the form of 2D facial mesh $\mathcal{M}$ and eye-blinking motion map $\mathcal{E}$.